selimsami/qforce/docs/source/examples.rst

 :code:`qforce benzene.pdb -o settings`

-Again, this will create a 'benzene_qforce' directory, and in it, you will find 'benzene_hessian.inp', this time as a job script instead of an input file.
+Again, this will create a *benzene_qforce* directory, and in it, you will find 'benzene_hessian.inp', this time as a job script instead of an input file.
 Now run this QM calculation and put the output file (.out) and the formatted checkpoint file (.fchk) in the same directory.